-One of the great benefits of layering is that you get to choose what works for you, your family and the way you live.
-A few accessories to keep top of mind are switches and dimmers.
+One of the great benefits of layering is that you get to choose what works for you.
+Accessories to keep top of mind are switches and dimmers.

-Have kids that go to bed early?
+Have kids?
 A dimmable ceiling light can be your friend at storytime and a nice bedtime cue.

 Want to ease into the day without a glaring light in your eyes?
 Combining a dimmer with a motion sensor switch can help your eyes – and your attitude – adjust a little easier, with light coming up slowly as you enter the room.

 Looking for more examples of light layering, or some product recommendations?